-Saving money doesn’t just happen in our household.
-It has always required intentional effort.
-Here you will find fifteen items I quit buying that saves my family money every month.
+Saving money doesn’t just happen, it has always required intentional effort.
+Here you will find fifteen items to quit buying that simplifies home life and saves you money every month.

 So, what things do we not buy to save us money?